 Asus ROG Phone 3 at a glance

 The ROG Phone 3 (launch price: $999/€999/49,999 rupees) is aimed at gamers.
-Not only does it pack the latest and greatest hardware, but it also has a few gaming-centric features on board and is available with several accessories that improve the gaming experience.
+Not only does it pack high-end hardware, but it also has a few gaming-centric features on board and is available with several accessories that improve the gaming experience.
 These include the AeroActive 3 cooling fan that also doubles as a kickstand.